“PET-Globe” Demo

 Twelve phase animation cycle of Space Invader game for the Sharp MZ-80

-Animation frames of the intro to the game “Space Invader” for the Sharp MZ-80 (1982).
+Animation frames from the intro to the game “Space Invader” for the Sharp MZ-80 (1982).

 Earth is surrounded by (attacking) alien saucers, which are part of the MZ-80 character set.